-A. The interaction between wildlife crediting and monitoring HEP is currently the common accounting tool used in the Program for assessing wildlife habitat quality.
+a.
+The interaction between wildlife crediting and monitoring HEP is currently the common accounting tool used in the Program for assessing wildlife habitat quality.

 Some wildlife project proposals treat HEP as an effectiveness monitoring tool when it is used in follow up assessments.
 According to the ISRP, "HEP is a tool to assess parcels and assign credit for fulfilling mitigation obligations, but this use of HEP is confused with biological or effectiveness monitoring".
-Consistent with prior reviews, the ISRP recommended that the program use the HEP only for the purpose of evaluating the habitat units to be acquired against losses prior to acquisitions and not use HEP for monitoring and assessing the gains to wildlife species resulting from acquisitions.
+Consistent with prior reviews, the ISRP recommended that the program use the Habitat and Evaluation Procedure (HEP) only for the purpose of evaluating the habitat units to be acquired against losses prior to acquisitions and not use it for monitoring and assessing the gains to wildlife species resulting from acquisitions.

 The ISRP also expressed concern that there has been no comprehensive scientific review and comparison of methods for evaluating potential mitigation actions and other possible means of crediting.
-The ISRP suggests that the Council consider as alternative solutions either an Independent Scientific Advisory Board (ISAB) review of current and other prospective methods or a targeted solicitation for a comparative study.
+The Independent Scientific Review Panel (ISRP) suggests that the Council consider as alternative solutions either an Independent Scientific Advisory Board (ISAB) review of current and other prospective methods or a targeted solicitation for a comparative study.

-• Use HEP as the agreed-upon methodology to account for habitat unit credits until another method of accounting for crediting is agreed upon.
-Request the ISAB review HEP and other methodologies used to evaluate habitat quality for credit accounting purposes.
-This review should inform the Wildlife Crediting Forum.
+- Council staff recommends that HEP be used as the agreed-upon methodology to account for habitat unit credits until another method of accounting for crediting is agreed for use in the Columbia River Basin or on a sub-regional basis. - Council staff recommends that the Council request a review by the ISAB of HEP and other available methodologies for evaluating habitat quality for credit accounting purposes.
+This review should be designed to inform the Wildlife Crediting Forum.

-B. HEP participation funding
+b.
+HEP participation funding